 Of course, you don’t ever want to be in a crisis, but it doesn’t have to be as bad as it sounds.
 Over the years I have come up with a 10-step process that makes a PR crisis manageable.

 Marc’s 10 Step PR Crisis Management Playbook

-Step 2: Circle the wagons.
+- Step 2: Circle the wagons.
 Take a few minutes to get in touch with all customer facing employees (other PR team members, the social media team, customer service, etc.).
-Brief them on what happened, the steps you will follow to react to the issue, initial instructions on how/if they should communicate externally, expected timeline for reaction, and how they can help.
-I suggest asking each of these folks to begin tracking the PR crisis on their individual channels using the media monitoring tools at their disposal (more on that later) and keep you informed of any and all developments.
+Brief them on what happened, the steps you will follow to react to the issue, initial instructions on how/if they should communicate externally, expected timeline for reaction and how they can help.
+I suggest asking each of these folks to begin tracking the PR crisis on their individual channels and keep you informed of any and all developments.